PPC Budgets – In PPC marketing, as with so many things in life, you have to spend money to make money. But how do you know what you should spend?

 Estimate your budget

-Wordstream has presented this process in a graph that explains how your expectations for the number of leads and conversions can help you determine your PPC budget.
+Wordstream has presented this process in a graph that explains how your expectations for the number of leads and conversions can help you determine your PPC budgets.

 In this case, a quick solution is to use your budget in campaigns that include the lowest CPA to increase your chances of higher success.